mortenc/gulp-jekyll/README.md

 1. Clone the project and navigate to the project folder.

 2. Install all the required packages with Node Package Manager:

     ```
     $ npm install
     ```
 3. Use these commands:

     ```
     $ gulp sass (--production)
     ```
     Compile and minify sass files + generate generate sourceemaps + place compiled css in both '/assets/' and '_site/assets/' for reloading.
 Passing `--production` flag disables sourcemaps.

     ```
     $ gulp scripts (--production)
     ```
     Lint, concat and uglify scripts and place file into both '/assets/' and '_site/assets/' for reloading.
 Passing `--production` flag disables sourcemaps.

     ```
     $ gulp browser-sync
     ```
     Start a BrowserSync server and automatically launch browser tab.

     ```
     $ gulp jekyll
     ```
     Build Jekyll Site with an incremental build.

     ```
     $ gulp serve
     ```
     Serve site, watch for changes and run tasks as needed.

+    ```
+    $ gulp build --production
+    ```
+    Builds the site, sass and scripts for production.
+Remember to set --production flag.